fuzzy01/unraid_enhanced_kernel/README.md

 Key features:
 - Unraid Compatibility: Maintains core functionalities and compatibility with unRAID.
 - Enhanced Hardware Support: By aligning closer with Arch Linux's kernel configuration, this kernel extends its compatibility with a wider array of hardware features.
-- Modern Features: Incorporates the latest kernel features and optimizations from Arch Linux, ensuring users benefit from recent advancements.
+- Modern Features: Incorporates the latest kernel features and optimizations from Arch Linux, ensuring users benefit from recent kernel development advancements.
 - Security and Performance: Prioritizes security and performance enhancements, ensuring that the kernel is secure and efficient for various use case.
-- Kernel hardening is enabled to minimize the risk of data corruption.
+- Hardening: Kernel hardening is enabled to minimize the risk of data corruption.

 Notes:
 - This build has SR-IOV (hardware virtualisation) support for i915 adapters.
 You can enable it with the kernel command line parameters: